VeeqoAPI/api-docs/README.md

 This repository contains the API Blueprint for the [Veeqo API][].
 The documentation for the API lives on the [Docs][] page.
 We're currently in the process of updating the documentation.
-Updates will be posted on the [Forum][] and be visible though the commits here.
+Updates will be visible though the commits here.

 ## Requirements